hannahilea/BongoBoard/README.md

         ```
     The Feather will then be visible in Finder; mine showed up as `FTHR840BOOT`

-4. Install CircuitPython on the Feather: [download it here](https://circuitpython.org/board/feather_nrf52840_express/), then copy it onto the Feather (via Finder or terminal).
-The Feather will then rename itself to CIRCUITPY, as well as adding a few empty directories.
+4. **Install CircuitPython on the Feather.** As of now, the software implementation is built with CircuitPython 8.2.7, which can be downloaded [here (`adafruit-circuitpython-adafruit_feather_rp2040-en_US-8.2.7.uf2`)](https://adafruit-circuit-python.s3.amazonaws.com/index.html?prefix=bin/adafruit_feather_rp2040/en_US/).
+Copy the downloaded .uf2 file onto the Feather; the Feather will handle the rest of the setup, including renaming itself to CIRCUITPY and adding a few empty directories.

-4. Basic setup is done!
-Now it's time to add *our* code: In the terminal, cd onto the Feather and clone this repository onto it at the top level:
+4. **Put the BongoBoard code on the Feather.** In the terminal, cd to the Feather and then clone this repository onto it at the top level:
     ```
     cd /Volumes/CIRCUITPY/
     rm code.py